Is it Possible to be Pregnant if the Pregnancy Test is Negative?

 Reasons Why a False Negative Pregnancy Test Might Occur

-If you don’t already know, a false pregnancy test is when you take a pregnancy test and it comes back with a negative result when you actually are pregnant.
-This can confuse some women.
-However, there are a few well-known reasons why false negative pregnancy tests can occur:
+A false negative is when you take a pregnancy test get a negative result but are pregnant.
+There are a few well-known reasons why false negative pregnancy tests can occur: